 The usual reason for iron deficiency in adults in the Western world is chronic blood loss because iron cannot be recycled to the pool.
 In men and postmenopausal women, blood loss may occur from gastrointestinal bleeding because of peptic ulcer, intestinal polyps, hemorrhoids, or cancer.
 Excessive aspirin intake may cause undetected gastrointestinal bleeding.
 In women, menstruation may account for an average of 1.5 mg of iron lost per day, causing a deficiency.
 Although cessation of menstruation removes a major source of iron loss in the pregnant woman, iron requirements increase at this time, and deficiency is common.
 The expansion of the mother’s blood volume requires approximately 500 mg of additional iron, and the growing fetus requires approximately 360 mg during pregnancy.
 In the postnatal period, lactation requires approximately 1 mg of iron daily.

-A child’s growth places extra demands on the body.
+A child’s growth (see our Child Growth Calculator) places extra demands on the body.
 Blood volume increase, with a greater need for iron.
 Iron requirements are proportionally higher in infancy (3to 24months) that at any other age, although they are also increased in childhood and adolescence.
 In infancy, the two main causes of iron deficiency anemia are low iron levels at birth because of maternal deficiency and a diet consisting mainly of cow’s milk, which is low in absorbable iron.
 Adolescents are also susceptible to iron deficiency because of high requirements due to growth spurts, dietary deficiencies, and menstrual loss.

 Iron deficiency anemia is characterized by low hemoglobin and hematocrit, decreased iron stores, and low serum iron and ferritin levels.
 The red cells are decreased in number and are microcytic and hypochromic.
 Poikilocytosis (irregular shape) and anisocytosis (irregular size) are also present.
 Laboratory values indicate reduced.
 MCHC and MCV.
 Membrane changes may predispose to hemolysis, causing further loss of red cells.